Facing

 The

-(warriors camp), until the end of warriorhood.
+(warriors' camp), until the end of warrior hood.
 The lion tail

-is the most valuable product in the practice of lion hunting.
+was the most valuable product in the practice of lion hunting.

 the eunoto ceremony.